citp/privacy-policy-historical/b/bi/big/bigassfans.com.md

-> *The following text is extracted and transformed from the bigassfans.com privacy policy that was archived on 2017-10-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171010023640id_/http%3A//www.bigasssolutions.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bigassfans.com privacy policy that was archived on 2019-05-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190505102608id_/https%3A//www.bigassfans.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Big Ass Solutions
+# Privacy Policy | Big Ass Fans

-_Last Updated February 28, 2017_
+_Last Updated March 27, 2019_

 ## Recent Updates

-Consolidated several internal documents and included the details here to provide more details on how Big Ass Solutions considers customer privacy important.
+Consolidated several internal documents and included the details here to provide more details on how Big Ass Fans considers customer privacy important.

   * Added section titled “Information we collect and how we use it”;
     * Incorporated Web Site Cookie content from previous version;